rustiqtech/solana-exporter/book/src/basics/prometheus.md

 Restart Prometheus.
 Now the `solana-exporter` metrics should be available to view at `http://localhost:9179/metrics`.
 If running on the validator machine, it is highly advisable to only open the Prometheus datasource port to the Grafana machine.
-This can be achieved with `nft`.
+This can be achieved with `nftables`.
 Here is an example `/etc/nftables.conf`:

 ```